Bow Street, Great Ellingham

-The Inquest Jury returned a verdict of Accidental Death mentioning that the County Council should be alerted of the accident spot.
+The jury returned a verdict of accidental death mentioning that the County Council should be alerted of the accident spot.

 Who was Robert Pease?

-Robert Pease was born in Scoulton, a village just over six miles from Great Ellingham.
+Robert Pease was born on the 25th January, 1838, in Scoulton, a village just over six miles from Great Ellingham.

 Ten years later, the 1871 census finds Robert and Susanna Pease in Wood Lane, Little Ellingham.
 Robert’s occupation is now a farmer of 24 acres.